Nutrition

 Choosing The Right Fat For Type 2 Diabetes

 Dietary fat plays several roles in our health.
-For starers, fat is an important component of the membranes of cells, specifically in the brain and nervous tissue.
-It is also essential for the absorption and storage of fat-soluble vitamins (vitamins A, D, E, and K) as well for the production and proper functioning of certain hormones [7].
+For starters, fat is an important component of cell membranes, specifically in the brain and nervous tissue.
+It is also essential for the absorption and storage of fat-soluble vitamins (vitamins A, D, E, and K) as well as for the production and proper functioning of certain hormones.
 To provide your body with the small amount of fat needed, consume nutrient-dense foods that contain unsaturated fats instead of calorie-dense oils.

 alternatives to using oil